 Easy homemade takeaway recipes

 Whatever your favourite takeout is, you can make it at home.
-Try out these tasty takeout recipes next time you have the hankering for a cheeky bite.
+Try out these tasty takeout recipes below, next time you have the hankering for a cheeky bite.

 Fish and chips is a Kiwi classic!
 Unfortunately, it can also be quite heavy on saturated fats.
 Fortunately, fish and chips are so easy to make at home — you don’t even need a recipe.